oldschoolgg/obdocs/FAQ.md

 After using the command, both users will have to confirm the sale.

+##### Can I trade items with someone else?
+It is currently not possible to trade someone items for items, however you can use the `+sellto` command (see above) to sell items to another player.

 ##### I got a pet from `+daily` but it doesn't show in my bank or collection log?
 The pets from `+daily` are separate to pets your minion pets, and are only shown in `+mypets`.
 You have 2 separate groups of pets, `+mypets` and then you have the real item pets in your `+bank` that you have gotten from killing stuff and training skills.

 ##### How do I create a godsword?
 Example: `+create Bandos godsword` - note it requires you have the required Smithing level.
 You can pay another player to make it for you, if you wish.

+##### Can I pay a fee to have the bot make my Dragonfire Ward/Shield or Spectral/Arcane/Elysian/Blessed Spirirt Sheild for me?
+No. If you have the constitutent pieces of those items, but lack the required Smithing or Prayer levels, you cannot pay a fee to have them made.
+You can pay another player with the required levels to make it for you, if you wish.

 ##### How do I search for specific items in my bank?
 You can use `+bank --search=name` to search for items in your bank, for example, to see all dragon items in your bank, you could do: `+b --search=dragon`.